jamesjharper/integra8/examples/README.md

 ## Concurrency
 Use the `#[parallel]` or `#[sequential]` decorator on `Suites`, `Tests`, `Setups` and `Tear downs` to indicate concurrency behavior.

 > Integra8 has a pure `async` implementation.
-It does not create threads, and instead leaves this to you async runtime of choice.
+It does not create threads and instead leaves this to you async runtime of choice.

-### Concurrency Ordering behavior
+### Concurrency Ordering behaviour
-Integra8 always honors the component order in code.
+Integra8 always honours the component order in code.
-Because of this, components are only run concurrently, when they are *adjacent* to other concurrent components in the schedule order.
+Because of this, components are only run concurrently, when they are *adjacent* to other concurrent components in the scheduling order.

 This design allows ordered tests to co-exist with a concept of concurrency, while also enabling concurrency modes to combine in unique ways that may not be immediately intuitive.